- 7 nights

-A special children’s ski club is available for those aged three to five, offering a range of activities such as races and parties, that will ensure no one misses out on a fun filled week in the snow.
-Adelboden ski resort offers a good range of nursery slopes with magic carpet lift facilities, which are designed to ensure children can get the most out of their time on the slopes.
+A special children’s ski club is available in Adelboden ski resort for those aged three to five, offering a range of activities such as races and parties, that will ensure no one misses out on a fun filled week in the snow.
+Adelboden offers a good range of nursery slopes with magic carpet lift facilities, which are designed to ensure children can get the most out of their time on the slopes.

 Adelboden ski resort offers a huge variety of Alpine huts dotted around the main ski area, providing a welcome respite for the keen skier.
 Enjoy an authentic Swiss mountain experience from one of the many farm buildings on the mountain, which double up as a restaurant during the winter months, providing great cuisine and fair pricing.
 In the town, you can indulge in a range of dining experiences, from fondue in an igloo to a variety of traditional raclettes and local delicacies.

-Whilst remaining a relatively quiet and traditional Swiss mountain village, Adelboden ski resort does not fail to offer a nice selection of après ski in the bars of the main hotels.
+Whilst remaining a relatively quiet and traditional Swiss mountain village, Adelboden does not fail to offer a nice selection of après ski in the bars of the main hotels.
 Scott’s Bar at the Cambrian Hotel is the ideal stop off point for 4pm beers, whilst also offering screenings of major sporting events, as well as DJs until 1am.
-In general however, this charming town will be best suited to those looking for a week of fantastic skiing, topped off by delicious local cuisine and wonderful views.
+In general however, this charming ski resort will be best suited to those looking for a week of fantastic skiing, topped off by delicious local cuisine and wonderful views.